cmbi/kmad/README.md

 # Installation
 1. KMAD
-KMAD can be compiled and installed from the kman directory (you will need the automake package to do this):
+KMAD can be compiled and installed from the kmad directory (you will need the automake package to do this):
   `./configure; make; sudo make install`
 2. ELM update script (scripts/update_elm.py)